sumeeth73/Restaurant-Sales-Analysis/README.md

+# Restaurant Sales Analysis Dashboard

 1. Project Title
 Restaurant Sales Analysis Dashboard

 2. Description
 Dashboard for the Restaurant which gives the full analysis of sales.
-Which has features for
-Monthly sales graph
-Item wise sales graph
-Cuisine wise sales graph
-Branch wise and mode wise graph
+Which has features for Monthly sales graph, Item wise sales graph, Cuisine wise sales graph Branch wise and mode wise graph.
 Cards showing the total figures for Sales, Cuisines, Ratings, Average Sales and Average rating.
 It has filters for Branch, Month, cuisine and items.

-Also there is a search button to search the data which is available for the sales.
+A search button is provided to search the data which is available for the sales.

 3. Technologies
 Power BI Desktop - Data visualization and Report creation.